CA-APM/ca-apm-automation/README.md

 The script assumes all log files are stored in the default directory `$EM_PATH/logs`.
 If they are stored in another location, e.g. `/var/log/` the script has to be changed accordingly.

+## Remove the 'Propagate to Team Center' Flag from Alerts

+Custom built CA APM Management Modules often have a lot of alerts defined for monitoring custom applications on thousands of metrics.
+In CA APM 10.x these alerts can mapped on to nodes (vertices) in the application map if the checkbox *Propagate to Team Center* is checked in the Management Module configuration.
+During an upgrade to CA APM 10.x this flag is automatically added and activated for all existing Management Modules.
+This can lead to a huge performance impact if you have hundred thousands of metrics mapped thousands of vertices in every 15s interval.

+Therefore this script deactivates the 'Propagate to Team Center' flag in Management Modules.
+We suggest you run the following script on all of your custom metrics during an upgrade.

+* Stop your Enterprise Manager.
+* Copy `stopPropagateToAppMap.sh` to a temporary directory.
+* Copy all the custom Management Modules (*.jar files) for which you want to deactivate 'Propagate to Team Center' from `<EM_HOME>/config/modules` to a temporary directory.
+* Backup all those custom Management Modules.
+* Run `./stopPropagateToAppMap.sh`
+* The script will create a copy of all Management Modules in the `new` subdirectory.
+* Copy the new Management Module files from the `new` directory back to `<EM_HOME>/config/modules`
+* Start the Enterprise Manager.
+* Check `<EM_HOME>/log/IntroscopeEnterpriseManager.properties`

 ## Debugging and Troubleshooting
 Check the log file written by the individual scripts.